isomerpages/iras-taxacademy/_structured-tax-training/terms-and-conditions.md

 1.2 All applications for Level 1 and 2 courses are subject to confirmation.
 Successful applicants will receive an email at least 1 week before the commencement of the course.

 1.3 All applications for Level 3 courses are subject to shortlisting.
-For full programme registration, participants will be notified of their application status, approximately 3-4 weeks before the commencement of the course.
+Participants will be notified of their application status, approximately 3-4 weeks before the commencement of the course.

 **2. Attendance**